Isha160/C-Programming/README.md

   # Variables, Constant and Keywords
   ## Variables
-  * Variables in programming are used to store piece of information.
+  * Variables in programming are used to store pieces of information.
   * It's type of Containers storing some data (for eg. we store rice, dal, sugar in different containers)
     ### Rules of naming Variables
     * The first character must be an alphabet or underscore(_).
       NOTE :- No special symbols rather than underscore is allowed.
     * NO commas or blanks are allowed.
-    * Variables names are Case senstive. eg- int STUDENT=10; , int student=10; (Both STUDENT and student are different variable)
+    * Variable names are Case sensitive. eg- int STUDENT=10; , int student=10; (Both STUDENT and student are different variable)
     ### Syntax of declaring Variable
    <img src="https://media.geeksforgeeks.org/wp-content/uploads/20221202181339/Cvariables1.png" alt="Features" height="250px" width="550px">